model-checking/kani-verifier-blog/_posts/2023-03-23-how-kani-helped-find-bugs-in-hifitime.md

 The purpose of hifitime is to convert between time scales, and these drift apart from each other.
 Time scales are only used for scientific computations, so it's important to correctly compute the conversion between these time scales.
 As previously noted, to ensure exactly one nanosecond precision, hifitime stores durations as a tuple of integers, as these aren't affected by successive rounding errors.
 The drawback of this approach is that we have to rewrite the arithmetics of durations on this (centuries, nanosecond) encoding and guarantee it satisfies expected properties.

 This is where Kani comes in very handy.
 From its definition, Durations have a minimum and maximum value.
-On an unsigned 64 bit integer, we can store enough nanoseconds for four full centuries and a bit (but less than five centuries worth of nanoseconds).
+On an unsigned 64-bit integer, we can store enough nanoseconds for four full centuries and a bit (but less than five centuries worth of nanoseconds).
 We want to normalize all operations such that the nanosecond counter stays within one century, unless we've reached the maximum (or minimum) number of centuries in which case, we want those nanoseconds to continue counting until the `u64` bound is reached.
-Centuries are stored in a _signed_ 16 bit integer, and are the only field that stores whether the duration is positive or negative.
+Centuries are stored in a _signed_ 16-bit integer, and are the only field that stores whether the duration is positive or negative.

 At first sight, it seems like a relatively simple task to make sure that this math is correct.
 It turns out that handling edge cases near the min and max durations, or when performing operations between very large and very small durations requires special attention, or even when crossing the boundary of the reference epoch.
 For example, the TAI reference epoch is 01 January 1900, so when subtracting one nanosecond from 01 January 1900 at midnight, the internal duration representation goes from `centuries: 0, nanoseconds: 0` to `centuries: -1, nanoseconds: 3_155_759_999_999_999_999`, as there are `3155759999999999999 + 1 = 3155760000000000000` nanoseconds in one century.